 A transfer of an asset, including cash, under arrangements that do not contain enforceable and sufficiently specific performance obligations is referred to in the financial statements as an 'operating grant'.
-Assets arising from operating grants are recognised at fair value when the group obtains control of the asset.
+Assets arising from operating grants are recognised at fair value when the Group obtains control of the asset.
 Any related amounts, such as contributions from owners, financial liabilities, contract liabilities, lease liabilities and provisions are recognised in accordance with the applicable Australian Accounting Standard.
-The excess of the initial carrying amount of assets received over the aggregate of the consideration provided by the group and any related amounts is recognised as income.
+The excess of the initial carrying amount of assets received over the aggregate of the consideration provided by the Group and any related amounts is recognised as income.
+Grants are recognised over time as the associated obligations are met.

-(f) Income tax
+(e) Income tax